“Go down deep enough into anything and you will find mathematics.”

 GCSE Mathematics has a foundation tier (grades 1 – 5) and a higher tier (grades 4 – 9).
 Students will either study foundation, crossover or higher material.
 The crossover combines the harder elements of the foundation paper and the easier elements of the higher and covers up to a grade 6.
 Students studying crossover will have the opportunity to take either paper, this decision will be made after mock exams in Year 11.
 Individual topics are not graded and could be assessed at any level of difficulty within the higher and foundation tier specification.

 In Years 12 and 13 students have the opportunity to study Mathematics A level and Further Mathematics AS and A level.

 Useful Study links

-We have subscriptions with the following sites which have useful links and work sheets to help students with their mathematics:
+We have subscriptions with the following sites which have useful videos and work sheets to help students with their mathematics:

-We also suggest that students use these links as well to further their understanding:
+We also suggest that students use these free websites to revise and further their understanding: